- Home

 After submitting your FAFSA, we will receive your application information and begin to determine your financial aid eligibility.
 You can expect the following processing steps:

-Financial Aid Terms and Conditions Form (FAFSA): CCC will request this form indicating that we have received your application.
+Financial Aid Enrollment Intent Form: CCC will request this form indicating that we have received your application.
 Returning the form indicates that you intend to seek financial aid from CCC.

 Initial Review: CCC applications are processed in date order; once all requested documents are submitted your file will begin the review process.
 After your file has been reviewed, you will be notified through your myClackamas email account.
 You might be asked for additional documents, or your Award Offer (listing all eligible aid) will be ready.
 Please continue to monitor your myClackamas student email and Self Service for any correspondence from our office.